The Journal of African American History: Notable figures

-The Journal and women of color
+The journal and women of color

 The Journal of African American History played a vital role for women of color in the 1900s.
 Before it was commonplace for women to be openly welcomed in the world of academia, the Journal of African American History (still known then as The Journal of Negro History) provided women of color with an outlet to publish their work without the ridicule of others.
 The first black female historians paved their way using the Journal of Negro History.
-Female authors contributed nine percent of the articles published in the Journal of Negro History, compared to an average of only three percent in other notable journals of the time, such as Mississippi Valley Historical Review or the Journal of Southern History.
+Female authors contributed nine percent of the articles published in The Journal of Negro History, compared to an average of only three percent in other notable journals of the time, such as Mississippi Valley Historical Review or the Journal of Southern History.
 The Journal of Negro History was therefore quite revolutionary in its time by allowing more female authors to contribute to the journal.
 One of the most notable examples is Marion Thompson Wright, who received a doctoral degree in history.
-She published her own work on blacks in New Jersey in the Journal of Negro History.
+She published her own work on blacks in New Jersey in The Journal of Negro History.

-The Journal's publishing institutions
+The journal's publishing institutions

 The Journal of African American History is owned by the Association for the Study of African American Life and History.
 In 2018, the editor V. P. Franklin, who began working for his alma mater, Harvard University along with Harvard's Evelyn Brooks Higginbotham, a well-known historian in African-American studies, signed a deal with the University of Chicago Press to have it publish the journal on behalf of the ASLAH.

 Current editor

-Pero.
-G. Dagbovie is a history professor at Michigan State University focused primarily on black history, black women's history, and Black Power.
-He has published books including African American History Reconsidered and the biography of Carter G. Woodson, the founder of The Journal of African American History.
+Bertis English, a history professor at Alabama State University, is the editor of the journal as of December 2023.